Ten things to ditch this New Year

 December is a long, expensive month and could leave many with no money to see them through to payday.
 And now TV adverts and catchy radio jingles are convincing some that a short-term payday loan might be the answer.

-The problem is short-term loans come with sneaky fees and high interest rates, some as high as 4,000%!
+The problem is short-term loans come with high fees and interest rates.
 It’s an expensive method of borrowing even if you pay the loan back on time but in some cases the loans are creating a debt spiral many cannot escape.

 If you’re struggling and think you might need to turn to a payday loan in the New Year read The best alternatives to payday loans for some other options.
 Alternatively if you are stuck trying to pay one or multiple payday loans off talk to the Step Change Debt Charity or National Debtline for guidance on how to restore your finances.